Democrats Offer Trump Chance To Testify, And He Says He Might Do It — In Writing

 Sondland is set to address House lawmakers on Wednesday.

-The president and his defenders have assailed the motives and credibility of the parade of witnesses who have largely supported the complaint filed by an anonymous whistleblower that helped launch the impeachment inquiry.
+The president and his defenders have assailed the motives and credibility of the parade of witnesses who have largely supported the complaint filed by an anonymous whistleblower that helped launch the inquiry.

 On Sunday, Trump took a swipe at a White House aide scheduled this week to give testimony, calling her a "Never Trumper."

 The same day, House Speaker Nancy Pelosi said the president can "speak all the truth that he wants" under oath in front of House investigators.
-At a Sunday press conference in New York, Senate Minority Leader Chuck Schumer elaborated on Pelosi's offer.
+At a Sunday news conference in New York, Senate Minority Leader Chuck Schumer elaborated on Pelosi's offer.

 "If Donald Trump doesn't agree with what he's hearing, doesn't like what he's hearing, he shouldn't tweet — he should come to the committee and testify under oath.
 And he should allow all those around him to come to the committee and testify under oath," Schumer said.